-Lutheran High School Resource Program strives to recognize the individual needs of each student to help our students reach their full potential for a life of Christian service.
-The objective or goals of the program are to provide a supportive atmosphere and encourage students towards self-advocacy.
-Also, to coordinate with students, parents, teachers, administration and outside professionals to facilitate successful completion of high school.
+Lutheran High School’s Resource Program strives to recognize the individual needs of all students to help them reach their full potential for lives of Christian service.
+The goals of the Resource Program are to provide a supportive atmosphere, to encourage students towards self-advocacy, and to coordinate with students, parents, teachers, administration and outside professionals to facilitate students’ successful completion of high school.

 Students accepted into the Resource Program must have a documented disability with appropriate paperwork on file at Lutheran High School.
-The LHS Resource Specialist will work with families to make sure that all paperwork remains in compliance with state and federal standards.
-In the case that a disability is suspected but has yet to be evaluated, the Specialist will work with the student and family until the diagnostic and evaluation process is complete.
-If an educational or medical diagnosis is warranted, the student will be able to continue in the program.
+The LHS Resource Specialist will work with families to ensure that all paperwork remains in compliance with state and federal standards.
+If a disability is suspected but has yet to be evaluated, the Resource Specialist will work with the student and family until the diagnostic and evaluation process is complete.
+If an educational or medical diagnosis is warranted, the student may participate in the program.
 Students accepted into the program are strongly encouraged to take full advantage of the support services offered.
-We encourage a study hall in their schedule to enable the Specialist to work with the students on a regular basis.
-When utilized, this support system can be of great assistance in helping the students succeed in high school.
+We encourage students to include study hall in their schedules to enable the Resource Specialist to work with the students on a regular basis.
+When utilized, this support system can be of great assistance in helping students succeed in high school.